Monday, July 25, 2011

 25.07.11.
 Snowy, green, plastic, sewage tank, London St, post June 13 quake

-While I trekked back along snowy London St & snowy Bealey Ave the snow storm continued.
-I wore woollen gear & a green, hooded Mackintosh, so was weather proof, legs & shoes excepted.
-Along Bealey Ave, I snapped quakescapes I'd seen before, but snowy, only recognized by location:
+While trekking back along snowy London St & snowy Bealey Ave the snow-storm continued.
+I wore woollen gear & a green, hooded Mackintosh, so was weather-proof, legs & shoes excepted.
+Along Bealey Ave, I snapped ruins I'd seen before, but snowy, only recognized by location:

 25.07.11.
 Snowy Bealey Ave, nr Fitzgerald Ave cnr, post June 13 quake